 Surprisingly, we find that smaller manufacturing companies will often outspend their larger competitors.
 The same CMO Survey validates this point, indicating that companies under $25 million spend over twice as much as companies over $25 million as a proportion of revenues.
 Typically, smaller manufacturing firms have much more to gain and are seeing greater returns on their marketing investment in comparison to larger manufacturing organizations.
 They tend to be more bullish on growth – in all types of economic conditions – and more aggressive when it comes to bringing new products and solutions to the marketplace.
 Where smaller manufacturers allocate more marketing focus on attracting new customers to drive revenue growth, larger firms tend to become increasingly focused on customer retention and growth within an established customer base.

-In the simplest terms, B2B marketing should create “keep and attract” growth opportunities, whether its growth through extending and expanding current client relationships, or growth through fostering new ones.
-This strategy should be an important part of the marketing budget consideration when assigning a number to real worth of a great long-term customer relationship.
+In the simplest terms, B2B marketing should create “keep and attract” growth opportunities, whether it’s growth through extending and expanding current client relationships, or growth through fostering new ones.
+As a leading manufacturing marketing agency, we feel this strategy should be an important part of the marketing budget consideration when assigning a number to real worth of a great long-term customer relationship.
 For many companies, winning just one great client in a calendar year can more than justify the entire annual marketing investment.

 The typical manufacturer’s marketing budget (and plan) will include the following components:

 10. Sales Tools and Presentation MaterialsWhat should an average marketing budget look like?